HenrikBengtsson/globals/revdep/problems.md

       See the note in ?`:::` about the use of this operator.
     ```

-*   checking for missing documentation entries ...
-WARNING
+*   checking R code for possible problems ...
+NOTE
     ```
     ...
       position_jitter pushViewport quantile rainbow_hcl rcorr read.table